stayallive/wp-sentry/README.md

 ## Configuration

-To start using the plugin first setup the [DSN](#DSN) for either the PHP side or the Browser side or both.
+To start using the plugin first setup the [DSN](#dsn) for either the PHP side or the Browser side or both.

 All other configuration options are optional but it's advised you read through them to see if any are applicable to you or are thing you'd like to configure.

+**Note:** When configuring constants in your `wp-config.php` do this **before** the `That's all, stop editing!
+Happy publishing.` line, otherwise they won't work!

 ### DSN

-Sentry uses something called a [DSN](https://docs.sentry.io/product/sentry-basics/dsn-explainer/) to configure the SDK.
+Sentry uses something called a DSN ([read more](https://docs.sentry.io/product/sentry-basics/dsn-explainer/)) to configure the SDK.

 #### `WP_SENTRY_PHP_DSN` (PHP)